 Elgin is a very small town located in the state of South Carolina.
-With a population of 1,475 people and two constituent neighborhoods, Elgin is the 170th largest community in South Carolina.
+With a population of 1,620 people and five constituent neighborhoods, Elgin is the 154th largest community in South Carolina.

 Elgin is a somewhat ethnically-diverse town.
 The people who call Elgin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Elgin residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Elgin include Irish, English, Italian, and Scots-Irish.
+Important ancestries of people in Elgin include English, German, Irish, Italian, and European.

 The most common language spoken in Elgin is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Spanish and Italian.